 Successfully establishing milkweed requires some very specific steps.
 Please refer to our Project Milkweed page for more information on successful milkweed establishment.
 For those working to Save Western Monarchs by planting milkweed in California, please refer to our fact sheet Native Milkweed in California: Planting and Establishment.

-If you are a milkweed seed producer or a native seed company that offers milkweed seed and would like to either be added to this directory or request changes to your vendor entry, please contact us at [email protected].
+If you are a milkweed vendor and would like to either be added to this directory or to make changes to your vendor entry, please submit a vendor interest form for your business, organization, or network.